Skip to content

 1. Strategic objective and return dimension.

-2. Current maturity stage and expected timeline to proof.
+2. Current maturity stage (explore, prove, scale, operate, retire) and expected timeline to proof.

 3. Total cost of ownership and major cost drivers.